elabftw/elabdoc/doc/user-guide.rst

    More options > unarchive

-Once unarchived, the experiment will return to the active list and be fully editable and exportable again.
+Once unarchived, the experiment will return to the active list and be fully editable again.

 .. _delete-experiments: